philipladuca24/PINNs-Project/README.md

 $$Loss = MSE_{residual} + \lambda_1 MSE_{lower bound} + \lambda_2 MSE_{upper bound}$$

 ## Results
 Since our model currently does not require data, we can not assess the accuracy of the model based on labels as is done when using data inputs.
 Instead, due to the model being constrained by the differential equation we are looking to solve, loss is a good metric for accuracy since it directly relates how well the output of our model follows the differential equation.
-Calculating the loss of a set of points much larger than the training collocation points allows for the assessment of how well the model is able to interpolate the function.
+Calculating the loss of a set of points much larger than the training collocation points allows for the assessment of how well the model is able to interpolate the function. <br>
 It is important to note the impact collocation points have on the results of this model.
 Using a greater number of collocation points allows for the model to create smoother curves which will reduce the loss.
 Less collocation points makes it harder to learn the solution, especially for solutions with large changes in gradient.
 The number of collocation points is analogous to the amount of data given to the model.
 Additionally, since the output is a graph, we can qualitatively check how well the output solution matches to the theoretical solution.

 <img src="Images/actual_solution.jpg" height="300">